naderawadala/IceAndFire/README.md

 // TODO
 ## Remaining tasks

-- Add Integration and Unit Tests for BE and FE
-- Implement frontend
+- Add more unit tests to the back end and front end
-- Implement JWT Authentication and Authorization
+- Fix JWT Auth token generation
-- Major codebase refactoring in BE
-- Validation and error page handling